nikhilsu/CoverLetterGenerator/README.md

 # Cover Letter Generator

-A tool that call Google Apps Script API to generate a Cover Letter using a GDoc Template.
+A tool that calls Google Apps Script API to generate a Cover Letter in PDF using a GDoc Template.